basho/riak-dev-cluster/README.md

 Riak Dev Cluster for OS X
 =========================

-*NOTE: This project currently installs Riak 2.1.4, but can easily be reconfigured to work with any published OSS version.*
+*NOTE: This project currently installs RiakKV 2.1.4, but can easily be reconfigured to work with any published OSS version of KV or TS.*

 Easily run a 5-node [Riak](http://www.basho.com/riak) cluster on OS X.